danwalterlink/vault/dnd.brew.md

 powers for drawbacks

+generally, roll for upsides:
-flexible resource interchange system
+  for permanent rolls: anything below average gets rounded to dice average (rounded down). flexible resource interchange system
+- half of unused resources from last turn, pay in current turn or restrict your next turn: up to double your turn maximum.
+- movement for reactions

 tie regenerative capabilities to resources -> action surge regeneration to hit die / or other resources.
 - give panic-options that are expensive. get cheaper during rests. -> active rests
 - have other ways of regenerating resources other than cooldowns
 - certain interactions diminish resource availability

+(take a breather, short rest, long rest, recuperation) taking a breather uses available minor consumables to less punishing initial exhaustion effects.
+-> recovering from exhaustion reduces your total hit dice
+- long rests without available hit dice only recovers a single hit dice instead of any other benefits.
+- long rests with your current maximum hit dice are recuperative.
+- a recuperative rest restores your hit dice maximum

 complexity creep
 there's cost to smaller chunks. -> paper; more choices and prone to "bookkeeping"